 Numerous NEWS ARTICLES available on the internet report on various ambergris findings from over the years, but DO NOT BELIEVE EVERYTHING YOU READ!!
 We are all familiar with the concept of “FAKE NEWS..”

-If you study these articles closely, you will notice that publications actually confirm/commit to stating in black and white that the piece in question did eventually ACTUALLY SELL for as much as the headline claims it was worth, or whether it was in fact ever confirmed as ambergris, or whether it even sold at all!
+If you study these articles closely, you will notice that publications never commit to stating in black and white that the piece in question actually sold for as much as the headline claims it was worth, or whether it was in fact ever confirmed as ambergris, or whether it even sold at all!

 The media coverage you see on the internet mostly features finds that weren’t ambergris (most it seems are palm oil – see what palm oil can look like on our identification page).